AbiodunAnalyst/Predictive-Analytics/README.md

 ## 🖥️ 8.
 Deployment Using Streamlit

-The final optimised model was deployed using a **Streamlit application**, enabling real-time predictions in an interactive environment.
+The final optimised model (**Random Forest + SMOTE + RandomizedSearchCV**) was deployed using a **Streamlit application**, enabling real-time predictions in an interactive environment.

-### Streamlit App Features:
+### Web Application Features:
+  ###  **Web Application Development**
+  The web application was developed using Python within Visual Studio Code, enabling rapid iteration, debugging, and version control during the development process.

+###  **Core Libraries and Frameworks**
+  - Streamlit - for building and deploying an interactive web-based analytics interface
+  - Pandas & NumPy - for data manipulation and numerical computation
+  - Matplotlib - for data visualisation
+  - Scikit-learn - for machine learning model development and evaluation
+###  **Deployment Platform**
+  - The application was deployed using Streamlit, allowing the analytics platform and machine learning model to be accessed through a lightweight, browser-based interface without requiring complex infrastructure.
+  - Streamlit was selected for deployment due to its suitability for rapid prototyping of data-driven applications and its ability to make analytical insights accessible to non-technical users.

 **Predictive_App:** *[PredictiveApp](https://predictivemaintenecemodelproject-6lvf7mfwxh8mkf5hwxdf7s.streamlit.app/)*